embody-rg/embody-rg.github.io/projects.md

 (People: Bilal Arafaat, Gui Sanches de Oliveira, Klaus Gramann)

 Studying simple behaviors like pointing and grasping can be a powerful means to understanding the complexity of perception-action coupling dynamics at the neural and behavioral scales.
-In this project we manipulate measures related to the affordance for reaching, while varying the order of presentation and instructions, in order to determine the extent to which these lower and higher order constraints affect perception-action-related neural activity and behavioral performance.
+In this project we manipulate measures related to the affordance for reaching, while varying the order of presentation and instructions, in order to determine how these lower and higher order constraints affect perception-action-related neural activity and behavioral performance.

 <br>
 <br>